snd/hinoki/README.md

 ### dependencies of factory functions

-if a factory function has the `$inject` property containing an array of dependency ids then hinoki will ask for instances of those ids and inject them into the factory.
+if a factory function has the `$inject` property containing an array of dependency ids then hinoki will ask for values of those ids and inject them into the factory.

 otherwise hinoki will parse the dependency ids from the factory